hossein-zare/wester-chunk-upload/README.md

 # Wester Chunk Upload Library For PHP
-Wester chunk upload is a php library to handle chunked uploads which supports local and ftp drivers out of the box.
+Wester chunk upload is a php library to handle chunked uploads which supports local and ftp file upload out of the box.
 You'll feel safe with the built-in file validator.

 ## Table of contents